What Are Opioids?

 What are opioids used for?

-In addition to treating pain, opioids like methadone and buprenorphine are used in harm-reduction practice to treat opioid use disorder.
+In addition to treating pain, opioids like methadone and buprenorphine are used to treat opioid use disorder.

 Opioids may be prescribed as: |